eaudeweb/naaya/Naaya/NaayaCalendar/README.txt

 		search the objects displayed by the calendar.

-		The objects will be included in the calendar based on some date property and a visualisation condition.
+		The objects will be included in the calendar based on some date properties (e.g. "resource_date" and "resource_end_date")
-		By default, "start_date" value is taken for "start date" property and "end_date" for "end date" property.
+		and a visualisation condition.
+A DateRangeIndex for these date properties will need to be added to the catalog.
 		The "visualisation condition" properties is empty by default, so it will be ignored.